|

 What is Interpreters United?

-Interpreters United is a labor union for freelance spoken language interpreters.
-A labor union comes to existance when a group of workers performing similar work under the same employer (bargaining unit) come together --organize-- to collectively negotiate a contract (collective bargaining agreement) with their employer.
-Once both parties agree to the contract terms, then these workers have paid staff whose job is to defend their union contract.
-Workers covered by the union contract then pay monthly dues primarily to support the defense of their contract and future negotiations.
-The dues are sent to the local union these newly unionized workers are assigned to.
-Interpreters currently covered under the union contract for HCA-Medicaid, DSHS and DCYF belong to Local 1671.
+A labor union comes into existance when a group of workers performing similar work under the same employer (bargaining unit) come together (organize) to negotiate a group contract (collective bargaining agreement).
+Once both parties (unionized workers and their employer) agree to the contract terms, then these workers have paid union staff whose job is to defend the adherence of the employer to the union contract.
+Workers covered by the union contract pay monthly membership dues primarily to support the defense of their contract and fund future negotiations.
+Dues are sent to the local union these newly unionized workers are assigned to.

 Interpreters United belongs to the Washington Federation of State Employees (AFSCME Council 28).
 The American Federation of State, County, and Municipal Employees (AFSCME) represents more than 1 million public service workers.
 AFSCME is affiliated to the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).
+Interpreters currently covered under the union contract belong to AFSCME Local 1671.

 - Services rendered to HCA-Medicaid enrollees covered by our union contract are currently coordinated by the state's vendor Universal Language Services.